expertisesolutions/jekyll-sample-netdev.github.io/README.md

-# Netdev 0x16 Jekyll Theme
+# Netdev 0x17

-A port of the current layout of [netdevconf.info/0x16](https://netdevconf.info/0x16) to Jekyll.
+A port of the current layout of [netdevconf.info/0x16](https://netdevconf.info/0x17) to Jekyll.

 Built upon the [Centrarium theme](https://github.com/bencentra/centrarium).